SarahBabaei/Population-Structure-in-an-inbred-communal-bird/README.txt

 Data Files for the paper:
 S Babaei, LA Grieves, BJ Evans, JS Quinn.
 Population structure in an inbreeding communal bird.
-Plos One Genetics.

 Files:
 NEW_TAWH_OTOKIA.arp: This file includes chicks.
 Arp file used for Arlequin.